winkeung/visual_proof_of_chain_rule/README.md

 ## Summary
 The tangent of composite function is the composite of the tanget function of each function.

-The projection of the tangent of the 3D curve is the tangent of the project on the curve.
+The projection of the tangent of the 3D curve is the tangent of the projection of the curve.

 ## Some discuessions on the meaning of Differentials: